SloneBone/LiveProject_CodeSummary_Python/README.md

 {% endblock %}
 ```

-<a href="">Screenshot of Standings Page</a>
+<a href="https://github.com/SloneBone/LiveProject_CodeSummary_Python/blob/main/Code_Snippets/screenShot_standingsPage.png">Screenshot of Standings Page</a>

-<h2>Skills Acquired</h2>
+<h2>Conclusion</h2>
 This sprint provided me with my first oppurtunity to meet with fellow students working in an Agile Framework environment.
 We utilized Azure DevOps as our platform of service and used User Stories as a means of being assigned tasks to be completed.
 Git was implented as our version control system and gave me the chance to create my first working branch, perform commits, merges,  and push/pulls on an actual live project.
 Although I did not work directly with my peers on this project, I was able to meet with them in a daily standup and weekly code retrospectives that really provided a lot of good dialogue about problems we faced, breakthough moments, or ideas we had.
+I was also afforded the chance to learn many new things including CrispyForm and Web Scraping with Beautiful Soup.
+I look forward to using what I have learned here on future projects.